-Q9 responses push forth the public opinion that Option 5 is perceived as a "very inconvenient" location.
-The downtown location is popular because of the longevity and history of court operations at that location and because of the availability of centralized court services there.
-This presents a public image problem for the county.
-Should the decision be made to go with Option #5 and move the courts, the County will need to engage in a public marketing campaign touting the benefits of such a move to secure public acceptance.
+More than likely, convenience responses were impacted by residence or office locations.
+That being said, Option 1 is viewed as a convenient, centralized location for the most part and is popular because of the longevity and history of court operations at the Court Square site.
+This presents a public image concern for the county.
+Should the decision be made to go with Option 5, the county will need to engage in a public education campaign touting the operational and physical benefits of the urban ring site in an effort to secure public acceptance.
 Such a strategy is likely under consideration.
 Once a location decision is made, regardless of the option selected, providing publicly stated justifications for the decision will certainly help in developing public support.

 To obtain a full understanding of the public's opinions of both options, the Board of Supervisors is urged to review the individual comments associated with Q10 and documented in the public survey sub-report.
-These comments include:
+These comments include such issues as:

-- The downtown site is only convenient for lawyers. - There is a need to maintain a centralized full-service court location. - The county's public image should be separate from that of the city. - Why should the county discriminate against those who cannot easily travel to the location of new court?
+- The downtown site is only convenient for lawyers. - There is a need to maintain a centralized full-service court location. - The county's public image should be separate from that of the city. - Why should the county discriminate against those who cannot easily travel to the location of a new court?

 Obviously, there are a variety of opinions about each option and the overall benefits that each location can provide to the public as well as to those who work in and work frequently with the legal process.
-While it goes without saying, the primary concern is at which location can the public conveniently and safely obtain needed access to the protections and safeguards of the justice system.
+While it goes without saying, the primary concern is at which location can the public conveniently and safely obtain access to the protections and safeguards of the justice system.

-The NCSC appreciates the opportunity to assist Albemarle County with this extremely important project.
-The help and support provided by county leadership and staff along with the assistance and guidance from Moseley Architects is greatly appreciated.
+The NCSC consultants appreciate the opportunity to assist Albemarle County with this extremely important project.
+The help and support provided by county officials and staff, along with the assistance and guidance from Moseley Architects, is greatly appreciated.